An approach to intersection theory on singular varieties using motivic complexes: Introduction

 In Section \ref{sec:four}, we relate our groups to the problem of intersecting cycles on a stratified singular variety.
 We introduce the condition $(*, {\ol c})$ on a pair of cycles which allows (static) intersection with good properties, especially suitable behavior with respect to specialization. {For example, Corollary \ref{specialization} verifies that this intersection commutes with specialization, the formal analogue of being continuous.} We analyze in detail the resulting intersection pairing for the standard example due to Zobel of the cone on $\bP^1 \times \bP^1$.

 The ``generalized cocycles" introduced in Definition \ref{def:cocycle} pair well with perversity cycles.
 Perversity cycles satisfy an incidence condition with the strata of a given stratified variety $X$, whereas generalized cocycles on $X$ with values in some $Y$ are cycles on $X\times Y$ more general than cocycles (i.e., not necessarily equidimensional over $X$) whose fiber dimensions over points of $X$ are controlled by the perversity $\ol p$.
 Algebraic cocycles first appeared in work of the first author and Lawson \cite{FLcocycle} as an algebraic model for cocycles in algebraic topology; our groups are a stratified variant of groups briefly considered by the first author and Gabber in \cite{FG} (a more sophisticated form of which is presented in the paper of the first author and Voevodsky \cite{FV}.)
 These bivariant perversity motivic cohomology groups satisfy a suspension theorem (Theorem \ref{thm:suspgen}) which leads to perversity motivic cohomology by setting the covariant variable equal to a projective space.
-As we describe, generalized cocycles arise from resolutions and from coherent sheaves (with stratification determined by the resolution or the sheaf).
+As we describe, generalized cocycles arise from resolutions and from coherent sheaves (with stratification determined by the resolution or the sheaf). {The second author has investigated the possibility of using resolutions to define an intersection theory for perversity cycle classes on singular varieties \cite{JoeNew}.
+The geometric approach of \cite{JoeNew} produces pairings in several interesting cases.}

-In the final section of this paper, we lay the foundations for applications by establishing a cup product on perversity motivic cohomology and a cap product pairing relating perversity motivic cohomology and perversity motivic homology. {For example, in Theorem $\ref{thm:splitting}$ we establish the (motivic) perversity version of the splitting theorems established for semi-topological cohomology by the first author and Lawson.} These constructions suffice to formulate intersection products in simple situations (for example, for a variety $X$ with isolated singularites).
-We conclude by verifying in Proposition \ref{prop:compat} that our cap product pairing is compatible with the intersection product in intersection homology.
+In the final section of this paper, we lay the foundations for applications by establishing a cup product on perversity motivic cohomology and a cap product pairing relating perversity motivic cohomology and perversity motivic homology. {For example, in Theorem $\ref{thm:splitting}$ we establish the (motivic) perversity version of the splitting theorems established for semi-topological cohomology by the first author and Lawson.} We conclude by verifying in Proposition \ref{prop:new compat} that our cup product pairing is compatible with the intersection product in intersection homology.